Skip to main content

 • Ping Identity

-You can restrict administrator access by whitelisting specific IP addresses.
-Admins can only log in from approved IPs, safeguarding the system from unauthorized remote access.
+You can restrict administrator access by allowing specific IP addresses.
+When enabled, Admins can only log in from approved IPs, which safeguards the system from unauthorized remote access.

 Multi-Factor Authentication (2FA)